 There are two features that I like the most about the IC1’s computer.
-They included the RPM measurement and the blue backlit that allows you to see your spinning workout stats in the low-light conditions.
+They included the RPM measurement and the blue backlit that allows you to see your spinning workout stats in low-light conditions.

 But it is not the best computer for pro cyclists who want to improve their pedal efficiency because it can not track the rider’s watt/power.
 It also does not have wireless connectivity.
 So, you can not save, upload/download your workouts.

-I don’t know of any indoor cycling bike in this price class that features wireless (Bluetooth, ANT/+) technology and can track rider’s watt output.
+I don’t know of any indoor cycling bike in this price class that features wireless (Bluetooth, ANT/+) technology and can track the rider’s watt output.

 Therefore, unless you are willing to spend at least $1500+, don’t look for a spin bike that can accurately track your watts and allows fitness App connectivity.

 For its price range, the Life Fitness IC1 exercise bike computer measures sufficient cycling workout stats to keep you aware of your workout progress.